-Keep in mind that we drop your lowest lab activity grade, your lowest homework assignment grade, and two check-in grades.
-Thus, the first time you miss a lab activity and a homework assignment, and the first two times you miss weekly check-ins, we will consider those missed assignments to be your lowest grades, and we will not allow you to make up these assignments.
-If you have to miss subsequent work beyond the lab, homework assignments, and check-ins that are automatically dropped from your grade, contact Dr. Everson as soon as possible (and no later than one week after missing the assignment) to discuss possible ways to make up this missed work.
+Keep in mind that we drop your lowest lab activity grade AND your lowest homework assignment grade.
+Thus, the first time you miss a lab activity or a homework assignment, we will consider those missed assignments to be your lowest grades, and we will not allow you to make up these assignments.
+We will also not allow any recitation absences to be made up unless there is an extreme and documented reason for missing recitation.
+If there are reasons why you cannot attend recitation regularly or must leave early/arrive late on regular basis, you need to talk with Dr. Everson about this as soon as possible.
+If you have to miss subsequent work beyond the lab and homework assignments that are automatically dropped from your grade, contact Dr. Everson as soon as possible (and no later than one week after missing the assignment) to discuss possible ways to make up this missed work.

-If you feel that an assignment has been graded incorrectly or unfairly, you must speak with your assigned teaching assistant or Dr. Everson within one week of getting your grade on that assignment.
+If you feel that an assignment has been graded incorrectly or unfairly, you must speak with your assigned teaching assistant (i.e., your recitation instructor) or Dr. Everson within one week of getting your grade on that assignment.
 For this reason, it's extremely important that you pay careful attention to your grades on a regular basis.
 We will not re-grade assignments at the end of the semester or offer any extra credit if you are not satisfied at that time with your final course grade, especially since you will have known all semester what is expected of you to earn your desired grade in this course.